Arsenal’s Champions League lesson reveals true Bayern Munich quality

 Bayern were back in.
 They were really transformed, in so many ways.

 The German champions, soon to be deposed, were looking like a properly commanding side again.
-Arsenal meanwhile went from looking so confident in throwing everything forward to showing real nerves as they had almost nothing back.
-There were suddenly so many attacks where one of Bayern’s forwards - usually Leroy Sane - was breaking at pace, with only Gabriel ahead of him.
+Arsenal meanwhile went from looking so confident in throwing everything forward to showing real nerves.
+There were suddenly so many attacks where one of Bayern’s forwards – usually Leroy Sane – was breaking at pace, with only Gabriel ahead of him.
 Or, sometimes, behind him.
 That’s why it could have been so much worse.

 Kane scoring the goal that put Bayern ahead was bad enough.